Feel supported, get inspired, be understood

 Trying to figure out how to get through the challenges of endometriosis?

 I’m Amy, and I started the podcast In Sixteen Years of Endometriosis to talk about learning to live with this awful condition.
-I get together with my best friend Brittany every other week to laugh about all the ridiculous things that happen when you have an illness that has to do with bodily functions!
-It’s laugh or cry, right?
+I get together with my best friend Brittany every other week to laugh about all the ridiculous things that happen when you have an illness that can affect bodily functions!

 We pride ourselves on sharing accurate, well-researched information, which is necessary for this disease where misinformation is the norm, even from many well-intentioned doctors themselves!

 We talk about a broad range of topics, such as:

 - Practical tips.
 Want more energy?
 Want to commit to healthy habits or communicate better about your illness with loved ones?